11 Best Aviation Headsets to Kill the Noise

 • Plug type

-Remember, the headset that is best for someone else may not be your favorite.
-Review your options, then shop based on your own preferences, budget and needs.
+Remember: the headset that’s perfect for someone else might not be your favorite.
+Choose based on your needs, budget, and cockpit setup.

 Did you find this article helpful?